Healthy hummus recipe

 Bernard Preston

-In between the time spent making choice foods and working in our garden, and treating a few patients, Bernard Preston, that is me, spends his hours on writing novels.
-Six are under the belt, and the seventh is on the way.
-It is a difficult novel, called Priests Denied, in similar vein to the Pulitzer prize winning film Spotlight.
+In between the time spent making choice foods, working in his green garden and treating a few patients, Bernard Preston spends his hours on writing novels.
+Six are under the belt and the seventh is on the way.
+It is a difficult novel, called Priests Denied; in similar vein to the Pulitzer prize winning film Spotlight.

-If you are enjoying Bernard-Preston.com, then perhaps I can invite you to a journey through the polders of Holland.
-That is how you can support this site, and enrich your own life with some easy bedside reading and stepping up to greater wellness.
+If you are enjoying Bernard-Preston.com then perhaps I can invite you to a journey through the polders of Holland.
+That is how you can support this site, enrich your own life with some easy bedside reading and stepping up to greater wellness.

 My books are available from Amazon on Kindle.